chicory-pizza/chicory-data/CONTRIBUTING.md

 This project uses [Jest](https://jestjs.io) for testing.

 Run `npm test` to run the tests.
 Some tests may fail on the first attempt due to timeout but re-running them should work.

+## Code coverage

+Code coverage can be obtained by running `npm test -- --coverage`

 ## Extra notes